Faheem2407/Alumni-Website/README.md

 This is my final year 1st semester project.
-In this project i used laravel-11 to build the alumni website for my university.
+In this project i used laravel-11 to build the alumni website for my university.(On going)
 -------------------------------------------------------------------------------

 Alert-message: